Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Provide name for the release pipeline and select save.](media/devops-release-pipeline-23.png 'Save')

 ## Exercise 4: Test Build and Release Pipelines
+Now that we have set up the release pipeline, it can be tested by executing the build pipeline and checking whether the release is automatically triggered to deploy the model.
+You will execute the build pipeline, by changing some parameters of the algorithm in the training step.
+This change, will trigger the pipeline to be automatically executed.
+Once it is done, an artifact is available and the release is triggered.
 Duration: 30 minutes

 ### Task 1: Make Edits to Source Code